AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/cannot-change-search-engine-using-magento-admin-search-engine-menu-is-inaccessible.md

 ---
+description: This article provides a solution for changing the Adobe Commerce Search Engine using the Commerce Admin if the **Search Engine** field is not displayed or the **Use system value** checkbox is greyed out and not accessible.
+labels: Magento Commerce,Magento Commerce Cloud,change search engine,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
 title: Cannot change Search Engine using Commerce Admin (Search Engine menu is inaccessible)
-labels: Magento Commerce,Magento Commerce Cloud,change search engine,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
 ---

+# Cannot change Search Engine using Commerce Admin (Search Engine menu is inaccessible)

 >![warning]
 >